MathiasSchindler/mona-rpzero/docs/video.md

 Short-term options:
 - Keep input over UART (no keyboard).
+- In QEMU, you can at least avoid the separate host terminal by running the UART on a QEMU “virtual console” (in-window serial): `make run-gfx-vc`.
+  - This makes the host terminal mostly quiet (UART is no longer `-serial stdio`).
+  - The QEMU monitor is disabled by default for this mode so the console switch keys land on the UART.
 - In QEMU, consider a simple emulated HID path if available on raspi3b machine.

 Long-term (hardware):